Notebooks-Now/submission-instructions/push-to-github.md

 You should see the primary (root) manuscript and be able to access all the notebooks and additional mardkown files under the `SUPPORTING DOCUMENTS` listing.

-A draft PDF in AGU format can also be downloaded as well as the other publishing specific artifacts (JATS, MECA).
+A draft PDF in AGU format can also be downloaded as well as the other publishing-specific artifacts (JATS, MECA).

 ## Next Steps

 These preview builds will be run each time you commit to `main` allowing you to share the draft URL with collaborators and examine the PDF output without having to convert to LaTeX and build your manuscript locally.

-Once you're manuscript is ready the next step is to [submit to the Notebooks Now! system for final checking and acceptance](submitting).
+Once your manuscript is ready, the next step is to [submit to the Notebooks Now! system for final checking and acceptance](submitting).